didclab/ODS-Starter/README.md

 Let's discuss the use case of OneDataShare and why you as a user would consider ODS compared to using [RClone](https://github.com/rclone/rclone), [Globus](https://www.globus.org/), [Airavata](https://arxiv.org/pdf/2107.03882.pdf), [Go Anywhere](https://www.goanywhere.com/solutions/cloud-file-transfer) tool.
-Consider the following image ![Tweet](images/CUBoulderTweet.png) Let's consider a few cases as to how one might move 2TB over different networks but all using a WAN or more generally some long fat network.
+Consider the following image ![Tweet](images/CUBoulderTweet.png) Let's consider a few cases as to how one might move 2TB over different networks using a WAN or more generally some kind of long fat network.

 1. My personal ISP is Spectrum and currently I am purchasing a 400Mbps network, and I have an RTT of ~60ms with an MTU of 1500.